-for a constant $c = c(d)$ and $p > p_c$ sufficiently close to $p_c$; this is known as the \textit{mean-field lower bound} and is expected to be tight for dimensions $d \ge d_c = 6$ in which critical exponents take their mean-field value.
+for a constant $c = c(d)$ and $\ell > \ell_c$ sufficiently close to $\ell_c$; this bound is expected to be tight for dimensions $d \ge d_c = 6$ in which critical exponents take their mean-field value.
 We expect \eqref{a:mflb} to be true in general for Gaussian percolation but this has not yet been established; in this paper we prove it for Gaussian models with \textit{finite-range dependence}.